acyltea/AWS/README.md

 # AWS: portfolio

-Various Test Solutions

-I will update the repo as built and tested
+Various Test Solutions.
+I will update as built and tested.